moshea93/NBA-Player-Value/README.md

 calculated, with break even shooting percentages more in line with common sense.

   The third improvement involves incorporating what happens on the next possession into the weight I assign each statistic.
-To see why this makes sense, let's consider the value of a steal.
+To see what that means, let's consider the value of a steal.
 While a steal is worth the VOP figure for ending the opponent's possession, it also frequently leads to a valuable fast break opportunity, which has a higher than normal points expectation.
 In fact teams typically score around .2 points more on possession immediately following steals.
 Thus a steal is worth VOP + .2, for ending the opposing team's possession and for increasing the value of the team's next possession.
+I applied similar adjustments to the weight of each statistic.

 Work in progress